Masudur-rahman-rabby/Thesis/README.md

-# Thesis

-Eye-Controlled Automated Wheelchair enables users to navigate a wheelchair using eye movements and blinks.
-Using a Raspberry Pi for real-time processing, the system tracks eye gaze and detects blinks to control movement.
-Featuring precise eye-tracking algorithms, it ensures accurate and responsive mobility for disabled individuals, providing a hands-free and accessible navigation solution.
+# Thesis: IoT-Enabled and Head-Gesture Controlled Wheelchair Navigation

+IoT-Enabled and Head-Gesture Controlled Wheelchair Navigation empowers users to operate a wheelchair through intuitive head movements.
+The system employs motion sensors and a microcontroller for real-time gesture recognition, while IoT integration enables remote monitoring and data exchange.
+Compared to joystick and voice control approaches, it delivers greater precision, adaptability, and user comfort, offering an accessible and reliable mobility solution for individuals with disabilities.

+**Technologies:** Raspberry pi, IoT, Gyro Sensor, Real-Time Signal Processing